PGraphRAG-benchmark/PGraphRAG/README.md

 ```
 Note this is not necessary to run you own LLM models, we ran Llama-3.1-8b-instruct on our own hardware and GPT-4o-mini through Azure cloud services.

-# data
+---

+## Data Structure

+### Data

-Includes files to construct a dataset to a PGraph Framework
-GraphConstruction takes a data split JSON and forms the graph network.
-The data split is the needed file to run document ranking, and the graph construction is handled internally in the ranking script.
+Includes files to construct a dataset for the PGraph Framework.
+The `GraphConstruction` script processes a data split JSON and forms the graph network.
+This is a required step to run document ranking, and the graph construction is handled internally in the ranking script.

-# data_split
+### Data Split

-Contains file for Ranking
+Contains files for ranking.

-# data_rank
+### Data Rank

 Returns the profile in a dictionary to run generations on based on tuned settings.

-# master_generation.py
-Script for creating generations on a dataset-task, using LLAMA or GPT.
+---

 ## Usage

+### Master Generation Script

+The `master_generation.py` script is used to generate outputs for dataset tasks using LLMs like Llama-3.1-8B-Instruct or GPT.

-To run the script:
+#### To run the script:

 ```bash
 python master_generation.py --input ./data/Rankings/Amazon/amazon_dev_reviewText_bm25.json --model gpt
 ```

-This uses GPT to generate review text on the dev split of Amazon reviews (User Product Review Generation), ranked by BM25 on all modes, on all k.
+This example uses GPT to generate review text on the dev split of Amazon reviews (User Product Review Generation), ranked by BM25 on all modes and all k values.

+---
 ## Arguments

 - `--input`: File path to the ranking file. **Required.**